 University’s best interest: To represent the University in a fair, accurate and legal manner while protecting the brand and reputation of the institution.

-- Any new account must be created or approved by an authorized administrator of the University’s communications office.
+- Any new account must be created or approved by an authorized administrator of the University’s Communications & Marketing office.

 - All accounts recognized by the University must have no less than two Campbell employees as administrators at all times to ensure adherence to this policy.